 69 Colebrooke Row, London N1 8AA; 69colebrookerow.com

 Travel back in time to 1940s London at Cahoots, Carnaby’s worst-kept secret: an underground cocktail bar hidden beneath the streets of Soho.
 Once used as an air raid shelter, the venue has been transformed into a tube station, complete with vintage adverts, retro-style drinks and sandbags.
-They recently opened a sister speakeasy, this one overground and framed as an old ticket hall – think period train schedules, phone booths and ticket machines.
-Those in the know will venture through here to The Control Room, a hideout which will play host to live entertainment, immersive movie evenings and cocktail masterclasses.
+There’s also a sister speakeasy, this one overground and framed as an old ticket hall – think period train schedules, phone booths and ticket machines.
+Those in the know will venture through here to The Signal Station, a hideout which will play host to live entertainment, immersive movie evenings and cocktail masterclasses.

 13 Kingly Ct, Soho, London W1B 5PW; cahoots-london.com